 Paper choice is important for this model.
 I have made it from several paper types, including ordinary origami paper or kami, a laminate of tissue paper and unryu, and a laminate of tissue paper and elephant hide – as in the picture above.
 There’s a bit of a trade-off here – the hull of the ship is several layers of paper thick by the end so a thin paper would help, but the paper must also be quite robust as the sails don’t have a lot of structural integrity and can flop about a bit if the paper isn’t strong enough.
 I think elephant hide is a good choice – particularly if wet-folded, or a tissue paper and aluminium foil laminate.
 Sara Adams has made this very successfully using foil.
 The best example I know of is by Gabriel Vong.
 I’m not sure what paper he used, but I suspect this is a foil laminate as well.

 I would recommend a reasonably large square of paper for this Ship – about 24cm (9.5in) a side works well.
 Much smaller than this and it will be difficult to form the crimps that make the sails.

 There are a couple of places to get the diagrams for the Full-Rigged Ship.
 They were first published in Origami Step by Step, by Robert Harbin in 1974, which is long out of print, but it is easy enough to get hold of a copy with a quick Google search and this is worth doing as the book has several interesting models in it.
 The best bet though is Creating Origami by J.C.
 Nolan.
 This is an absolute classic and should be on any origami enthusiast’s bookshelf.
-It has been brought back into print following an online campaign and is available from either Amazon UK or Amazon US.
+It has been brought back into print following an online campaign and is available on Amazon.